 This is 100% stainless steel inside and out.
 So if you don’t want plastic-anything, the Frieling brand is a name to buy.

-Again, like the Chambord French Press maker above, this a smaller version that will make a 12 oz cup of coffee.
+Again, like the original French press Bodum Chambord coffee maker above, this a small coffee plunger will make a 12 oz cup of coffee.
+It’s a perfect one cup coffee maker and is actually one of the best selling coffee makers you’ll find.

 While the single-portion French press coffee makers are a great idea for the infrequent coffee consumer, the smaller the coffee press, the easier it may break.
 Everything has to be on a smaller scale and that includes the thickness of the glass carafe as well.

 I’d be more inclined to go with the 17oz above.
 And it appears the next size up for a Bodum Chambord is 34oz.
-But this is non-the-less a great option for a small coffee press.
+But this is none-the-less a great option for a small coffee press and it is the original French press Bodum.

 They also make a Le Creuset French Press in 27oz which is great for 3 decent cups of coffee.
-And the best thing is that these enameled-gloss stoneware French presses come in 11 different colors.
+And the best thing is that these enameled-gloss stoneware French presses come in 11 different colors, but many say the white Le Creuset are the most elegant.
 You can match it to your kitchen.
 This is a brilliant press coffee maker.

-For a sweet little portable French press coffee on the go, again Bodum is the brand to go to.
-The Traveling Portable French Press is a perfect way to take your coffee on the road.
+For a sweet little portable French travel press coffee maker, again Bodum is the brand to go to.
+The Bodum Portable Travel French Press is a perfect way to take your coffee on the road.

 Die-hard coffee-lovers wanting a perfectly fresh cup of coffee will invest in a coffee grinder as well.
 I am of two minds on this.
 I love my coffee, don’t get me wrong.
 But I’m getting to the point where I don’t want another gadget in my house!
 But coffee is coffee…

 Plus, I’m spoiled.
 I have a coffee roaster literally downstairs.
 Some days I can smell roasted coffee wafting up into my bedroom!
-I love to pop into Cafe Indiens, ask their advice on what’s new, and have them grind to my specific need.
-Some days I want an espresso grind because I love making coffee in my traditional Bialetti Moka coffee maker, other days it’s for the French Press coffee maker.
+I love to pop into the roaster, ask their advice on what’s new, and have them grind to my specific need.
+Some days I want an espresso grind because I love making coffee in my traditional Moka coffee maker, other days it’s for the French Press coffee maker.

-Lots of people swear by a ‘Burr’ grinder, particularly for French Press Coffee.
+Lots of people swear by a Burr coffee grinder, particularly for French press coffee.
 It’s easier to explain what this grinder isn’t.
-It isn’t a blade grinder like the Krups Coffee Grinder from the 80’s, which you can’t even buy any more.
-I remember my friend Kitty having one of these new-fangled grinders in chic LA, and coming from Wisconsin, I thought she had it made with her own coffee grinder.
+It isn’t a blade grinder like the Krups coffee grinder from the 80’s, which you can’t even buy any more.
+I remember my friend Kitty having one of these new-fangled grinders in LA, and coming from Wisconsin, I thought she had it made with her own coffee grinder.
 You put the beans in the cup with that little propellor blade, put the lid on and then press down the button to start grinding.
-Well, things have changed.
+Well, things have changed in terms of having a home coffee grinder.

-A Burr is not like that.
-A Burr has metal plates that grind against one another.
+A Burr coffee grinder is not like that.
+A Burr grinder has metal plates that grind against one another.
 You can regulate the type of grind on these machines based on the type of coffee you are making.
-One small one I’d consider for my kitchen is the Brim Electric Handheld Coffee Grinder below.
+One good coffee grinder I’d consider is the Brim Electric Handheld Coffee Grinder below.

-This great little grinder has 9 settings to grind a proper espresso up to the coarse grind for a French Press.
-It’s an all-in-one grinder that has one-such operation.
+If you are looking for the best home coffee grinder, check this one out.
+This great little coffee beans grinder has 9 settings to grind a proper espresso up to the coarse grind for a French Press.
+It’s an all-in-one grinder that has one-touch operation.
 The container holds 1/4 cup of coffee, so 4 Tbsp or enough for 4 cups of coffee.

 The electric cord detaches and it’s not a bad piece to have on the countertop.
 It’s a real space saver and a quiet coffee grinder to buy.

 The thing I love about this handheld grinder is that you don’t have to keep different grinds of coffee in various bags or containers.
-You grind for that specific pot of coffee you are making.
+You grind coffee for that specific pot of coffee you are making.
 If you want an espresso grind, you grind on the smaller of the two settings.
 You want a grind for French Press, you use the higher buttons.
 Then you just store your coffee beans waiting for the next fresh grind.
+This truly is one of the best coffee grinders for sale.

 Love me?
 Pin Me!